aozgaa/swedice/README.md

 * `sim.py`: environment for playing the game including some sample policies
 * `dp.py`: solver for exact optimal strategy

+# The Game

+The game is a single player game involving dice with the following number of faces: 4,6,8,12,20

+The goal of the game is to maximize the final score.

+The game is played for `R` rounds (10 in the original version) with the following state in each round:
+* the round number
+* the current score
+* the number of d4,d6,...,d20 "revenue" dice the player has
+* the number of d4,d6,...,d20 "legacy" dice the player has

+In the first round the player has no dice and an initial score of 0.

+Repeat the following `R` times
+1) if the player has an "legacy" dice, they pick one of them to convert into a revenue die.
+2) Otherwise, the player picks to either:
+  a) add a new d4 to their revenue pool
+  b) promote a "revenue" dice to the next number of faces
+3) The player then rolls all their "revenue" dice:
+  * any dice landing on `1` go into the legacy pile
+  * increment the score by one for all dice remaining in the "revenue" pile
+4) If there are no "revenue" dice, set the score to 0

+The player's score is their score at the completion of the final round.

+(In a multiplayer variant where palyers compete for the maximum final score and process a round in turn order, there could be strategic decisions to make in terms of increasing variance while lowering expectation in order to increase probability of winning)

 # Setup and Running
 We need a couple python packages as dependencies, get them in the preferred way (eg: `venv`):
 ```